niampython/Advance-SQL-Power-Bi-Airbnb-Investment-Project/readme.md

 The best performing property types

 ⚙️ Challenges & How I Overcame Them
-1. Joining Airbnb Listings to Neighborhoods
+🔗 Joining Airbnb Listings to Neighborhoods

 Challenge: Airbnb data was keyed by latitude/longitude, while neighborhood names lived in a separate coordinates_kenya table.

 Solution: Used precise lat/long joins plus careful cleaning of coordinate columns to map listings to the correct neighborhood, enabling neighborhood-level revenue and occupancy analysis.

-2. Cleaning Currency & Converting KES → USD
+💱 Cleaning Currency & Converting KES → USD

 Challenge: Monetary values (like Price in Nairobi_Property_Pricing) were stored as strings with prefixes like "KSH " and embedded spaces.

 Solution: Applied REPLACE and CAST in SQL to turn them into numeric types, then consistently applied a KES → USD exchange rate to standardize all financial metrics for investors.

-3. Handling Missing & Zero Cleaning Fees
+🧽 Handling Missing & Zero Cleaning Fees

 Challenge: Many hosts had cleaning_fee = 0 or missing values, which distorted average fee calculations.

 Solution: Built a two-stage CTE:

-First, compute city + neighborhood–level average cleaning fee.
+Compute city + neighborhood–level average cleaning fee.

-Then use COALESCE to impute missing/zero cleaning fees based on those averages.
+Use COALESCE to impute missing/zero cleaning fees based on those averages.

-4. Time-Series Alignment Across Multiple Metric Tables
+⏱️ Time-Series Alignment Across Multiple Metric Tables

 Challenge: Historical and future tables (occupancy_last_12_month, occupancyFuture_next_30_days, rateByDailyAverage_last_12_month, rateFuture_next_180_days, etc.) used different date formats and granularities.

 Solution: Used TRY_CONVERT(date, [Date]) to normalize all date columns and joined on clean date keys, enabling accurate calculation of MoM revenue trends and future booking pace.

-5. Environment & Connectivity (Python → SQL Server)
+🖥️ Environment & Connectivity (Python → SQL Server)

 Challenge: On a new machine, Python could not connect to SQL Server due to driver issues and missing environments (ODBC error 08001, ipykernel issues in VS Code).